Social Media Accessibility - Facebook, Twitter, and YouTube

 - Upload the caption file.

-These steps are outlined in detail in the Accessibility Hub’s How-to Guide – Video Accessibility.
+- Accessibility Hub’s How-to Guide – Video Accessibility.

 - Improving the Accessibility of Social Media in Government (U.S. Government)